genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 It is often useful to run tasks periodically - for example to schedule the production of EOD reports, or to send a warning when a defined limit is reached.
 For such purposes the Genesis low-code platform provides a feature called the [Evaluator](/server-modules/evaluator/introduction/).
 In system terms, Evaluators enable you to connect [Event Handlers](/server-modules/event-handler/introduction/) to two different kinds of event: dynamic and static (cron rules):

-- __Dynamic Rules__, also known as dynamic events, are defined as [groovy expressions](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.
+- [Dynamic Rules](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#dynamic-rules-conditional-rules), also known as dynamic events, are defined as [groovy expressions](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.
-- __Static Rules__  are scheduling rules; these are static events, defined as [standard cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression).
+- [Static Rules](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#static-rules-cron-rules)  are scheduling rules; these are static events, defined as [standard cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression).

 In both cases, you define the rule in a table in the database: `DYNAMIC_RULES` for dynamic rules and `CRON_RULES` for static rules.
 In this section, we're going to use dynamic rules, but if you're interested in the static scheduling rules, please look at [the next section](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#static-rules-cron-rules).